TastySatang/Glintr/README.md

 # Glintr project
-This is a solo project to help myself use technologies I have learned so far. (react, redux, bcrypt, express, sequelize)
+This is a solo project to help myself use technologies I have learned so far.

+Technologies used: (sequelize, postgresql, express, AWS S3, Javascript, React, Redux, css3, html5)

 [link to live website](https://glintr.herokuapp.com/)

 ## Using this repository